 We can transfer these embryos to mother uterus after 3 to 5 days of fertilization or can be freezed if planning for FET(Frozen embryo transfer).

-This is final and critical step of IVF, where embryos will be transferred to women’s uterus 3 to 5 days after egg retrieval and fertilization by using catheter.
+This is a final and critical step of IVF, where embryos will be transferred to women’s uterus 3 to 5 days after egg retrieval and fertilization by using a catheter.

-In case of frozen embryo transfer , prepare the women uterus with estrogen followed by progesterone, Embryos will be thawed on the day of transfer and can be used.
+In case of frozen embryo transfer, prepare the women’s uterus with estrogen followed by progesterone, Embryos will be thawed on the day of transfer and can be used.

 1. OVARIAN HYPERSTIMULATION SYNDROME

-It is the complication induced by ovulation induction drugs, symptoms include abdominal distension, abdominal pain, abdominal bloating, nausea, vomiting, oliguria and electrolyte imbalance and hypercoagulability can be observed in lab investigations.
+It is the complication induced by ovulation induction drugs, symptoms include abdominal distension, abdominal pain, abdominal bloating, nausea, vomiting, oliguria, and electrolyte imbalance, and hypercoagulability can be observed in laboratory investigations.

 2. MULTIPLE BIRTHS

-IVF increase the risk of multiple births if more than one embryo transferred to mother uterus.
+IVF increases the risk of multiple births if more than one embryo is transferred to the mother’s uterus.

-A pregnancy with multiple foetuses carries a higher risk of preterm labour, low birth weight and NICU admissions.
+A pregnancy with multiple fetuses carries a higher risk of preterm labor, low birth weight, and NICU admissions.

 4. ECTOPIC PREGNANCY